Gossypium Notes

 Synonymy

 Gossypium is thought to be a paleopolyploid.
-Most species are diploid with chromosome counts of 2n=26, but there are several tetraploid species with 2n=52, and hexaploid lines have been produced as part of plant breeding efforts.
-It is divided taxonomically into 4 subgenera and 8 sections, and karyologically into 8 diploid and 1 tetraploid genome groups, with a total of 52 species.
+Most species are diploid with chromosome counts of 2n=26, but there are several tetraploid species with 2n=52, and artificial tetraploid, hexaploid and octaploid lines have been produced as part of plant breeding efforts.
+It is divided taxonomically into 4 subgenera and 8 sections, and karyologically into 8 diploid and 1 tetraploid genome groups.
 Subgenus Gossypium is composed of the Afro-Asian diploid species, subgenus Sturtia of the Australian diploid species, subgenus Houzingenia of the American diploid species, and subgenus Karpas of the American and Pacific tetraploid species.
-Several artificial tetraploid, hexaploid and octaploid lines have been produced.

 Distribution